sajjadafzal/vue-electron-template/README.md

 ## Overview

-`vue-electron` takes advantage of `webpack-4` with `vue-loader`, `electron-builder`, and some of the most used plugins like `vue-router`, `vuex` and so much more to provide an easy to use development and building enviroment.
+`vue-electron` takes advantage of `rollup.js`, `electron-builder`, and some of the most used plugins like `vue-router`, `vuex` and so much more to provide an easy to use development and building enviroment.

 ### What does it offer?